 Palo Alto Players

-ONE MAN TWO GUVNORS performs June 15 - 30, 2019, with a paid preview on June 14, 2019.
-Thursday night curtain is at 7:30pm, Friday and Saturday curtains are at 8pm, and Sunday curtain is at 2pm.
-Rehearsals are currently scheduled to begin on or just after May 6, 2019.
+BRIGHT STAR performs September 13 - 29, 2019.
+Thursday curtains are at 7:30pm, Friday and Saturday curtains are at 8pm, and Sunday curtains are at 2pm.
+Rehearsals are currently scheduled to begin late-July.

 About the show:

 From Grammy, Emmy, and Academy Award-winning Steve Martin and Grammy Award-winning Edie Brickell comes BRIGHT STAR, the five-time Tony-nominated, new Broadway musical that The New York Times called “a shining achievement.”
 Featuring an energetic and unique bluegrass score and inspired by a real event, this original musical tells a sweeping tale of love and redemption set against the rich backdrop of the American South in the 20’s and '40s.
 Propelled by an ensemble of onstage musicians and dancers, the story unfolds as a rich tapestry of deep emotion, beautiful melodies and powerfully moving performances.
 BRIGHT STAR—as refreshingly genuine as it is daringly hopeful—is “Broadway's most beautiful show” (WABC).